-The Interface Segregation Principle (ISP).
+The Interface Segregation Principle (ISP)

-- "Many client-specific interfaces are better than one general purpose interface" - Many instances in which multiple client components use the operations provided by a server class. - ISP suggests that you should create a specialized interface to serve each major category of clients. - Only those operations that are relevant to a particular category of clients should be specified in the interface for that client. - If multiple clients require the same operations, it should be specified in each of the specialized interfaces.
+- "Many client-specific interfaces are better than one general purpose interface" - Many instances in which multiple client components use the operations provided by a server class. - ISP suggests that you should create a specialized interface to serve each major category of clients. - Only those operations that are relevant to a particular category of clients should be specified in the interface for that client. - If multiple clients require the same operations, it should be specified in each of the specialized interfaces - Many client-specific interfaces are better than one general purpose interface.